4580 views

 While many factory jobs fall under unskilled labor, gaining a formal qualification through a vocational training (Ausbildung) program substantially increases your earning power.
 Required certifications also play a role, such as a forklift license for logistics and warehouse roles.

-Education Level Average Annual Salary (EUR) Growth Rate
+Education Level Average Annual Salary (Gross) Growth Rate (Increase)

 Production Worker Salaries by City and Sector